cs50/labs/crack/README.md

 #include <crypt.h>
 ```

-at the top of your file.
+near the top of your file.
 Use `pseudocode.txt` as a notepad for ideas as to how you should organize your program!

 ### Specification